Extended Hamilton-Lagrange formalism and its application to Feynman's path integral for relativistic quantum physics: Introduction

+If for a given conventional Lagrangian $L$ a non-trivial extended Lagrangian $L_{\e}$ can be found, then the Legendre transformation is regular, and hence an equivalent extended Hamiltonian $H_{\e}\not\equiv0$ can be derived directly.
+This will be shown for the case of a relativistic particle in an external electromagnetic field, whose extended Hamiltonian will be derived by Legendre-transforming the corresponding non-homogeneous extended Lagrangian.
+Remarkably, we thus \emph{derive} an extended Hamiltonian which coincides with the ``super-Hamiltonian'' that was \emph{postulated} earlier by Misner, Thorne, and Wheeler\cite{misner}.

-Thus, the key issue for casting the extended Hamilton-Lagrange formalism into its {\em canonical form\/} is to clarify how the Lagrangians $L_{\e}$ and $L$, as well as the Hamiltonians $H_{\e}$ and $H$ should be correlated.
-To this end, we must {\em separate\/} the task of relating $L_{\e}$ with $L$, and $H_{\e}$ with $H$, from the task of performing a transformation of the dynamical variables.
-With these different matters clearly distinguished, we show that consistent and {\em unique\/} representations of both the extended Lagrangian $L_{\e}$ as well as the extended Hamiltonian $H_{\e}$ exist.
-With our relation of $H_{\e}$ and $H$ in place, we find the subsequent extended set of canonical equations to perfectly coincide in its {\em form\/} with the conventional one, which means that no additional functions are involved.
-This is also true for the theory of extended canonical transformations.
-The connection of the extended with the conventional Hamiltonian description is established by the {\em trivial extended Hamiltonian\/} $H_{\e}$, whose canonical equations coincide with those of a conventional Hamiltonian $H$.
-Correspondingly, the {\em trivial extended generating function\/} $\FC_{2}$ generates exactly the subgroup of conventional canonical transformations within the group of extended canonical transformations.
-This subgroup consists of exactly those canonical mappings that leave the time variable unchanged.
+For extended Hamiltonians $H_{\e}$, the subsequent extended set of canonical equations is found to perfectly coincide in its \emph{form} with the conventional one.
+This also applies for the theory of extended canonical transformations.
+The \emph{trivial extended generating function} $\FC_{2}$ is shown to generate exactly the subgroup of conventional canonical transformations within the group of extended canonical transformations.
+This subgroup consists of exactly those extended canonical mappings that transform the time variables identically.

-On grounds of the {\em formal similarity\/} of conventional and extended Hamilton-Lagrange formalisms, it is possible to formally convert non-relativistic approaches that are based on conventional Lagrangians into relativistic approaches in terms of extended Lagrangians.
-This idea is worked out exemplarily for Feynman's path integral approach to quantum physics\cite{feynman}.
+On grounds of the \emph{formal similarity} of conventional and extended Hamilton-Lagrange formalisms, it is possible to formally convert non-relativistic approaches that are based on conventional Lagrangians into relativistic approaches in terms of extended Lagrangians.
+This idea is worked out exemplarily for Feynman's path integral approach to quantum physics.\cite{feynman}